jeroennoten/Laravel-AdminLTE/docs/sections/components/widget_components.md

 </x-adminlte-card>
 ```

-Use `body-class="p-0"` (not `class="p-0"`, which lands on the card element) to get it.
+Use `body-class="p-0"` to get it.
+As a general rule, every `*-class` attribute of a component targets its own container (`header-class` the card header, `body-class` the card body, `footer-class` the card footer), while a plain `class` attribute always lands on the outermost element, the card itself.
 The `table-head-fixed` modifier needs a scrolling container to stick to, so combine it with a height cap on the body:

 ```blade
 <x-adminlte-card title="Latest orders" body-class="p-0" class="height-control">